shashikumar04433/DevOps-/Protiviti-Project/ECR-in docker.md

             Step2:
                          * git clone https://github.com/shashikumar04433/FCRAnew.git

-                         * create a docker file.
+                         * create a docker file with the name Docker file .

             Step3:
                         Create a ECR named Docker-ECR and then click on push commands and choose linux: